makersacademy/airport_challenge/README.md

  => 100
 ```

+## Solving the edge cases

+The main edge cases were as follows: a plane being able to land at multiple airports, planes that have landed being able to land again, planes that have taken off being able to take off again, etc.

+To solve these, I firstly added an '@in_flight' instance variable into the Plane class's initialize method.

+As mentioned previously, I decided that planes by default would be created in the air rather than appear in airports.
+Therefore, to reflect this, I set their '@in_flight' to be true upon instantiation.

+I then set the 'land' method to switch '@in_flight' to false and the 'take_off' method to do the opposite.
+This proved an effective way of tracking planes status and something I could use to be checked when attempting to take off or land planes.

+Therefore, I incorporated checks into the 'not_valid_land?' and 'not_valid_take_off?' to take this into account and not allow planes that had already landed, land again, or planes that have taken off, take off again.

+I also added in a couple of other checks.
+One was to see if the plane you were attempting to take off was at the airport you were trying to get it to take off from.
+This was done by searching the hangar array for the requested plane to check if it was there was expected.
+An error would be raised if not.

+Similarly, if a plane was not in flight but not at the requested airport, it would therefore be at a different airport and an error would inform the user of this.

 # Final thoughts

 Overall, I am relatively pleased with my implementation - it as I want in IRB, it has 100% test coverage, and each user story has been satisfied.